 Touch VPN’s $0 price tag might lure you in but proceed with caution.

-Sure, they provide unlimited bandwidth, good Internet speeds and hide your IP and DNS.
+Sure, they provide unlimited bandwidth, acceptable speeds and hide your IP and DNS.
 The good news ends there though; everything else is suspicious, if not downright disappointing.

 Touch VPN logs so much information for a VPN service, it actually shocked us.
 VPNs are for data protection in general, not data logging.
 Additionally, they give your information to third parties for marketing – realistically, it’s how they’re making money from this business.

 Their website is incomplete and lacking some vital information as well.

 Determining the owner of Touch VPN can also leave you frustrated, with contrasting results.
 Is it owned by Northghost, a company we have 0 information for, or by AnchorFree Inc., a California-based company?